Ultrahigh-dimensional Robust and Efficient Sparse Regression using Non-Concave Penalized Density Power Divergence: Numerical Illustrations

 To evaluate efficiency loss against non-robust methods in absence of any contamination, as well as compare performance in presence of contamination in the data, we generate $(\bfy, \bfX, \bfbeta)$ using the above setup in three parallel sets of samples.
 In one set we do not add any outlying noise in any sample.
 For the other two, we consider the following two settings of contamination. \begin{itemize} \item Y-outliers: We add 20 to the response variables of a random $ 10 \%$ of samples.

-\item X-outliers: We add 20 to each of the elements in the first 10 rows of $\bfX$ for a random $10 \%$ of samples. \end{itemize} We repeat this for $p = 100, 200, 500$.
+\item X-outliers: We add 20 to each of the elements in the first 10 rows of $\bfX$ for a random $10 \%$ of samples. \end{itemize} The above settings make adherence to the theoretical conditions in Section~\ref{SEC:Theory} likely.
+Specifically, the distribution for columns of $\bfX$ ensure that exponential tail bounds of $\chi^2$ distributions \citep{LaurentMassart00} apply for assumption (A1), and minimum eigenvalue and weak correlation conditions apply for Assumption (A2) (or A2*).
+Due to the finite parameter situation assumption (A3) (or A3*) is implicitly assumed \citep{FanPeng04}, while sub-gaussian errors with a small proportion of contamination in the Y-outlier case means assumption (A4) holds as well.

+We repeat the above for $p = 100, 200, 500$.
 Finally, given a value of $p$, a setting for signal strength and an outlier type (or no outlier), we repeat the data generation procedure 100 times.
 For brevity, we report the results for $p=500$ in the main paper and $p=100,200$ in the supplementary material.